TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Indexer

 An indexer is a search engine from which you can download NZB files.
-NZB files point to the locations of all the different parts that make up an entire file or release.
+NZB files point to the locations of all the different parts that make up an entire file or release on Usenet.
 Most indexers require registration and some are invite-only.

 When used in the context of Radarr/Sonarr, indexers can refer to both Usenet indexers and [torrent trackers](#tracker).